Table of contents

 It seems like everyone is starting a podcast these days.
 That’s because podcasting is one of the most engaging and entertaining media platforms today.
 The numbers don’t lie.
-According to a 2019 Roy Morgan report, podcasts are growing in popularity in Australia, and an average of 1.6 million Australians download podcasts in an average four weeks.
+According to a 2018 Nielsen report, the number of people listening to podcasts continues to grow — with 13 million homes identifying as “avid listeners” in 2016 and 16 million in 2017.

 Though starting a podcast is easy, there are specific skills and techniques that can make your podcast stand out from the rest.
 Here is our guide to starting a podcast.